polymaster3313/Polyaccess/README.md

 >checkporn
 >block website
 >gets system information
->encrypt and decrypt file
+>encrypt and decrypt files
 ```

 Update
 ```
 >blocksite feature that blocks website. edit the target website to be blocked in the config.py
->encrypt and decrypt file using Fernet
+>encrypt and decrypt file using Fernet (AES 128 + padded with PKCS7)
 ```

 Upcoming features: